Jason Saggo

 Jason Saggo (born November 23, 1985) is a Canadian mixed martial artist who previously fought in the lightweight division of the Ultimate Fighting Championship (UFC).

 Background

 Saggo graduated from University of Guelph.

+He currently resides in Prince Edward Island and owns/operates the P.E.I.
+Martial Arts Academy gym, which has locations in Summerside, Stratford, and O'Leary.

 Mixed martial arts career

 Saggo made his professional debut in August 2009, winning a fight in Northern Ireland.
 He amassed a record of 9–1, competing primarily for various regional promotions in Canada before signing with the Ultimate Fighting Championship in the spring of 2014.

 Ultimate Fighting Championship

 Saggo made his promotional debut against Josh Shockley on June 14, 2014, at UFC 174.
 Saggo defeated Shockley via first round TKO.

 Saggo faced promotional newcomer Paul Felder on October 4, 2014, at UFC Fight Night 54.
 Saggo lost the fight by split decision.

 Saggo was expected to face Marcin Bandel on April 11, 2015, at UFC Fight Night 64.
 However, Saggo pulled out of the bout due to an injury to his achilles tendon and was replaced by promotional newcomer Stevie Ray.

 Saggo faced Justin Salas on March 5, 2016, at UFC 196.
 He won the fight via TKO in the first round.

 Saggo next faced Leandro Silva on June 18, 2016, at UFC Fight Night 89.
 He won the fight via split decision.

 Saggo faced Rustam Khabilov on December 10, 2016, at UFC 206.
 He lost the one-sided fight via unanimous decision.

 Saggo faced Gilbert Burns on September 16, 2017, at UFC Fight Night 116.
 He lost the fight via knockout in the second round.
 He was subsequently released from the UFC.